Impacts of Climate Change on Mortality: An extrapolation of temperature effects based on time series data in France: A multi-population mortality model with temperature effects

-First, we focus on modeling the virtual death rates devoid of temperature effects.
+Our approach involves introducing first a baseline stochastic mortality model for crude central death rates not attributable to temperature $\widetilde{m}_{x,t}^{(g)}$.
 A wide range of mortality models is conceivable for a single population or multiple populations.
-However, these models primarily focus on overall mortality and do not differentiate temperature-related effects.
-Our approach assumes that long term mortality trends are consistently observed in annual central death rates without temperature effects.
+However, these models primarily focus on all-cause mortality and do not differentiate temperature-related effects.
+Our approach assumes that long term mortality trends are consistently observed in central death rates not attributable to temperature effects.
 Among the different mortality models, we opt for the \citet{li_coherent_2005} model, also known as the Augmented Common Factor (ACF) model.
-Here, the dynamics of mortality is defined for one country and two genders.
+Here, the dynamics of mortality is defined for one country and two sexes.

 Several reasons motivate this choice.
-Primarily, a model employing a biological coherence principle is favored here for projecting populations by gender.
+Primarily, a model employing a biological coherence principle is favored here for projecting populations by sex.
 This choice allows us to observe whether the addition of a temperature component at a later stage diverges the mortality between men and women.
 In the context of multi-population mortality models, other authors emphasize a shared coherence assumption across multiple countries, see \citet{dowd_gravity_2011, kleinow_common_2015, li_coherent_2017, bergeron-boucher_coherent_2017} among others.
 The selection of the ACF model is justified by its status as a benchmark model in multi-population projections, building upon the Lee-Carter model.
 It's indeed one of the most commonly used mortality models across the literature, as highlighted by \citet{antonio_producing_2017} for mortality projections in the Netherlands and Belgium.
-It is suitable for modeling mortality at all ages, whereas models like CDBX type models \citep{dowd_cbdx_2020} are generally better suited for retired populations.
-In addition, it should be noted that the approach subsequently developed to integrate the effect of temperatures is not dictated by the choice of the mortality model; other specifications are indeed entirely possible.
+It is suitable for modeling mortality at all ages, whereas models like CBDX type models \citep{dowd_cbdx_2020} are generally better suited for retired populations.
+In addition, it should be noted that the approach subsequently developed to integrate the effect of temperatures is not dictated by the choice of the mortality model; other specifications based on forces of mortality or mortality rates are indeed entirely possible.